lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 In Resource Policies tab on the Users page, the admin can check the list of currently registered resource policies.
 In the figure below, there are a total of three policies (gardener, STUDENT, default).
-The infinity (∞) marks for resources such as Cores, Ram, and fGPU in the Resources column means that no resource restrictions have been placed for those resources.
+The infinity (∞) marks for resources such as Cores, Ram, and fGPU in the Resources panel means that no resource restrictions have been placed for those resources.

 .. image:: resource_policy_tab.png
    :alt: Resource policy page

 The user account currently used in this guide is under the default resource policy.
 This can be confirmed in the Credentials tab on the left.
-In the Resource Policy column, you can also see that all resources can be used to the extent the hardware allows (∞).
+In the Resource Policy panel, you can also see that all resources can be used to the extent the hardware allows (∞).

 .. image:: credentials.png

-You can modify resouce policies by clicking the gear button in the Control column of default policy group.
+You can modify resouce policies by clicking the gear button in the Control panel of default policy group.
 In Update Resource Policy dialog, every option is changeable except Policy Name, which is the primary key for distinguishing the resource policies in the list.
 Uncheck the Unlimited checkbox at the bottom of CPU, RAM, fGPU, and set the resource limits